hasanDSx/Amazon-Performance-2022-Dashboard/README.md

 📌 Description:

 An interactive dashboard analyzing the impact of Sales and Orders on Amazon Performance.
-It highlights key metrics such as total sales and Orders and Quantity, Promotion usage rate, and detailed sales breakdowns by demographics, Size, channels, Service Levele and product categories.
+It highlights key metrics such as total sales and Orders and Quantity, Promotion usage rate, and detailed sales breakdowns by demographics, Size, channels, Service Level and product categories.